wyzBelinda/mcp.science/README.md

     }
 }
 ```
+Alternatively, you can use `mcpm inspector` to check your MCP server implementation through [mcp inspector](https://github.com/modelcontextprotocol/inspector).
+The inspector will launch a web interface where you can test and debug MCP servers.

 #### 6. Finish the README.md, commit the changes and create a pull request
 Better README.md will make others easier to understand your server and use it.